eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 algorithms supported by wallet's DPoP Signer, then library will transparently request for a DPoP `access_token` instead of the default Bearer token.

-Furthermore, all subsequent interactions will use the correct token type (Bearer or DPoP)
+Furthermore, all further interactions will use the correct token type (Bearer or DPoP)

 ###  Proof Key for Code Exchange by OAuth Public Clients (PKCE)